-- If the Interest is not pending, the Interest is matched against the ContentStore (Section 3.2).
+- If the Interest is not pending, the Interest is matched against the ContentStore (Cs::find, Section 3.2.1).
 Otherwise, CS lookup is unnecessary because a pending Interest implies that a previous CS returns no match.
-If a match is found, the best matching Data is passed to outgoing Data pipeline (Section 4.3.3), and the Interest processing is completed. - At this point, the Interest is valid and cannot be satisfied by cached Data, so it needs to be forwarded somewhere else.
+If a match is found, straggler timer (Section 4.2.4) is set on the Interest because because it's being satisfied, the best matching Data is passed to outgoing Data pipeline (Section 4.3.3), and the Interest processing is completed. - At this point, the Interest is valid and cannot be satisified by cached Data, so it needs to be forwarded somewhere else.
 Therefore, an in-record for the Interest and its incoming Face is created in the PIT entry or simply gets refreshed if it was already there (e.g., the Interest is being re-expressed by the consumer).
 The expiration value of the in-record is directly controlled by the InterestLifetime fields in the Interest packet.
-If InterestLifetime is omitted, the default value of 4 seconds is used.

-Note that NFD defers to the strategy the decision on whether to forward again a similar Interest (same name and selectors, but different noce).
-All currently implemented strategies will suppress forwarding of Interests if there is at least one active out-record (see Section 5.1.1 for more detail).

-- FIB is looked up using Interest Name (Section 3.1.1, Longest Prefix Match algorithm).
+If InterestLifetime is omitted, the default value of 4 seconds is used. - Note that NFD defers to the strategy the decision on whether to forward again a similar Interest (same Name and Selectors, but different Nonce).
+All currently implemented strategies will suppress forwarding of Interests if there is at least one active out-record (see Section 5.1.1 for more detail). - After PIT entry is updated, the pipeline sets the unsatisfy timer for the PIT entry.
+This timer expires when all InRecords in the PIT entry expire.
+Expiration of the unsatisfy timer triggers entering the Interest unsatisfied pipeline (Section 4.2.5). - FIB is looked up using Interest Name (Section 3.1.1, Longest Prefix Match algorithm).
 This needs to be in the pipeline, because strategy does not have direct access to the FIB.
 Note that FIB guarantees that Longest Prefix Match would return a valid FIB entry.
-However, a FIB entry may contain empty set of NextHop records, which could effectively result (but, strictly speaking, is not required to happen) in rejecting of the Interest by the strategy. - Note that NFD defers to the selectors, but different noce). least one active out-record (see because strategy does not have return a valid FIB entry.
-He result (but, strictly speaking,

-The final step of this pipeline checked against StrategyChoi is then triggered for the after (Section 5.1.1).
-The final step of this pipeline is determining which strategy is responsible to process Interests (i.e., Interest's name is checked against StrategyChoice table using Find Effective Strategy algorithm, see Section 3.4.1).
-The selected strategy is then triggered for the after receive Interest action with the PIT entry, incoming Interest packet, and FIB entry
+However, a FIB entry may contain empty set of NextHop records, which could effectively result (but, strictly speaking, is not required to happen) in rejecting of the Interest by the strategy. - The final step of this pipeline is determining which strategy is responsible to process Interests (i.e., Interest's name is checked against StrategyChoice table using Find Effective Strategy algorithm, see Section 3.4.1).
+The selected strategy is then triggered for the after receive Interest action with the PIT entry, incoming Interest packet, and FIB entry (Section 5.1.1).